zixuanzhang/BIS180Lgithub/Assignment1.md

 __12.__ How many Z-scores away from the mean is the best alignment?
 ```
-The best alignment should have a very large Z score with extremely small p value,
+The best alignment should have a very large Z score about 76 with extremely small p value,
 such that this best alignment will have very small E value.
 ```